dje-dev/Ceres/markup/instructions_2.md

 Hint: If you are not sure if .NET 8 is already installed, look for an entry beginning with "Microsoft.NETCore.App 8.*" from this command: dotnet --list-runtimes

+Hint: Multiple versions of .NET can safely be installed side-by-side on the same system.

 [← Previous](instructions_1.md) | [Next →](instructions_3.md)